Isaac-Ndirangu-Muturi-749/my_simple_shell/README.md

 3. Make your changes and ensure that the code passes all tests.
 4. Create a pull request (PR) to the main repository.

-For more information on contributing, please read our [Contribution Guidelines](CONTRIBUTING.md).

 ## License